LearnersGuild/partners/Guiding Principles/Engagement.md

 ### Hold strong opinions lightly

 Respect, love, and nurture your own and others' opinions.
 Recognize that they are just that—opinions—and are thus vulnerable to fallacy.
 Nobody ever learned anything through radical stubbornness of opinion.
 That's the opposite of learning.
+Embrace not-knowing, and don't confuse confidence with certainty.

 ### Don't be afraid to be ridiculous, or screw up.